pabloFuente/openvidu-sample-basic-ng2/README.md

 You have to change `127.0.0.1` with the IP of the OpenVidu Development Server obtained in the previous step.

-Then you can go to `http://127.0.0.1:8080` to execute the sample application.
+Then you can go to `http://localhost:4200/` to use the sample application.

 As you can see, the user name and session is filled automatically in the form to make easier testing the app.

-If you open `http://127.0.0.1:8080` in two tabs, you can simulate two users talking together.
+If you open `http://localhost:4200/` in two tabs, you can simulate two users talking together.
 You can open as tabs as you want, but you need a very powerful development machine to test 3 or more users.

 For now, it is not possible use the sample application from a different computer.